benhoskings/omglog/README.md

 There's no need to download this repo to use `omglog`.
 You can install the gem like any other:

      gem install omglog

+### Updates

+New versions of `omglog` come up occasionally.
+Like any other gem, you should run:

+     gem update omglog

+Or update it alongside all other gems:

+     gem update

 ## Usage